HuyTu7/face_rating/README.md

 The `-featuredim` argument specifies the number of components chosen by PCA which are how many dimensions to be reduced.

-After PCA, the `-model` argument is used to indicate the traditional machine learning models including Support Vector Machines (svm), Random Forests (rf), and Gaussian Process Regression (gpr).
+After PCA, the `-model` argument is used to indicate the traditional machine learning models including Support Vector Machines (`svm`), Random Forests (`rf`), and Gaussian Process Regression (`gpr`).
 Checkout the source to change hyperparameters and other options.

-Analysis with Linear Regression:
+Applying Pearson Correlation for result analysis with learner's prediction.
+For example, figure below shows PC for evaluation of Linear Regression:

 ![](visuals/Figure_1.png)